CedricXing/monkey-copter/README.md

 git clone https://github.com/CedricXing/monkey-copter.git
 ```
 #### Run the simulations
 We prepare the script and configuration file to run the simulations automatically.
-Firstly, go to the monkey-copter and revise the configuration file `config.ini`.
+Firstly, enter the monkey-copter and revise the configuration file `config.ini`.
 The configuration parameters including

 * **root_dir** : the root directory of ArduPilot
 * **real_life** : 'True' for real-life bug subjects and 'False' for artificial bug subjects